diagrams/diagrams-doc/doc/quickstart.rst

 Suppose we want our circle to be blue, with a thick dashed purple outline (there's no accounting for taste!).
 We can apply attributes to the `circle` diagram with the `(#)` operator:

+.. container:: warning

+   You may need to include a type signature to build the examples that follow.
+We omit `example :: Diagram B R2` in the examples below.

 .. class:: dia-lhs